 On May 14, 1948, David Ben-Gurion, the Executive Head of the World Zionist Organization and president of the Jewish Agency for Palestine, declared the establishment of a Jewish state in Eretz, Israel, to be known as the State of Israel, a state independent upon the termination of the British Mandate for Palestine on May 15, 1948.
 Not long afterwards, 5 Arab nations unsuccessfully attack Israel in an attempt to eliminate the Jewish state.

 On May 31, 1962, the nation of Israel hanged Nazi Holocaust organizer Adolf Eichmann, one of history’s most evil people, for war crimes.
 Eichmann had been living in Buenos Aires, Argentina and living the good life as a Mercedes-Benz supervisor until he was kidnapped by Israeli secret agents.

-On July 21, 1973, Israeli agents of the Mossad killed a waiter in Lillehammer, Norway, seeking revenge for the 1972 Munich Olympics massacre of Israeli athletes.
+On July 21, 1973, Israeli agents of the Mossad killed a waiter in Lillehammer, Norway, while seeking revenge for the 1972 Munich Olympics massacre of Israeli athletes.
 Operation Wrath of God saw Mossad agents assassinate those terrorists identified as responsible for the terror at Munich, only this particular assassination went wrong.
 The hapless victim was innocent and had nothing to do with the terrorist event, and the murder was just another blunder by a country attempting to conduct spy games.
 An unknown number of suspected terrorists were targeted over a 20 year span (allegedly) in which the assassinations took place.
 An estimated 20 to 35 terrorists were targeted.

 On July 29, 1993, Ukrainian-American retired auto worker, John Demjanjuk, accused of being a concentration camp guard during World War II, was finally acquitted by the Supreme Court of Israel and was a free man.
 Or was he?